The ultimate guide to dual agency in Minnesota.

 What is a Fiduciary?

-A fiduciary is someone who pledges to you their undivided loyalty and who places your interests above all others especially their own.
+A fiduciary is someone who pledges to you their undivided loyalty and who places your interests above all others, especially their own.
 Fiduciaries are supposed to avoid conflicts of interests and even the appearance of impropriety.
 Fiduciaries are held to the highest standard under the law.
-Justifiably, the old adages, “You can’t serve two masters,” and, “the law abhors a dual agent” apply to all fiduciaries…except real estate brokers.
+Justifiably, the old adages, “You can’t serve two masters,” and, “the law abhors a dual agent” appears to apply to all fiduciaries…except real estate brokers.
 Realtors are trained to violate their fiduciary duties and their “representation” without exaggeration can best be described as exploitation of fiduciary duties.
 When a Realtor steers you to their over-priced title company or tells you that it won’t cost you anything to work with them, they are preying upon you.
 They are not representing you.

 Note: A fiduciary is also known as an “agent.”
 Realtors are also called “agents.”
 Minnesota licensing law identifies these agents as “salespeople.”

 Rule: The salesperson represents whomever the broker represents.

 Before you can understand agency in real estate, you must first understand the difference between a broker and a salesperson (aka “agent”).
 The broker is the real estate firm or responsible licensee at the firm who is responsible for all the actions of the salespeople licensed under the broker.
 Most consumers believe that when they select a real estate agent, that they are hiring that salesperson to work for them.
 The opposite is true.
 You are ONLY hiring the brokerage firm.
 All contracts with clients must be ONLY with the broker and NEVER the agent.
 The broker handles all contracts, money, and is responsible to the consumer.
 Brokers are required to supervise all salespeople and they are responsible for their salespeople’s conduct.
 They are also privy to all of your confidential negotiating information.